Now that I know what organic really means, I can never go back.

-Before writing this hub, I always defined organic chocolate as ‘expensive’ chocolate; I never stopped to research why it’s expensive, and what the difference is between organic chocolate and the Big Name (cheap) stuff I usually bought.
+I always thought of organic chocolate as "expensive" chocolate.
+I never stopped to wonder why it’s expensive, and what the difference is between organic chocolate and the big-name (read: cheap) stuff I usually buy.

 How Do You Know If Your Chocolate Is Organic?

-3. As mentioned earlier, organic farming should maintain and replenish soil for cacao trees without the use of harmful pesticides, herbicides and fertilizers
+- As mentioned earlier, organic farming should maintain and replenish soil for cacao trees without the use of harmful pesticides, herbicides, and fertilizers

 What Is the Harm of Eating Conventional Chocolate?

-2. Artificial flavoring and artificial coloring: While studies are still being made on the effects of using chemical combinations to create ‘natural’ tastes and colors (some claim it can cause allergies and exacerbates those with ADD or ADHD), I always was a bit perturbed to think of ingesting something called “red #5”
+- Artificial flavoring and artificial coloring: While studies are still being made on the effects of using chemical combinations to create "natural" tastes and colors (some claim it can cause allergies and exacerbates those with ADD or ADHD), I always was a bit perturbed to think of ingesting something called “red #5.”

 After hours of research, I was at least willing to try some organic chocolate to see if I could taste any difference in flavor and/or quality.
 Here are the ones I started with:

 This is for the dark chocolate aficionados; made with 68% cacao, the lemon essence is stronger than the ginger, perhaps because it’s crystallized.
-This bar is rich, and even richer is the fact that a portion of the proceeds will help fund tree planting projects in Costa Rica.
+This bar is rich—and even richer is the fact that a portion of the proceeds will help fund tree-planting projects in Costa Rica.

 Organic Chocolate Convert